sylabs/singularity-userdocs/running_services.rst

    $ singularity instance start   alpine_latest.sif     instance1

 This command causes {Singularity} to create an isolated environment for the container services to live inside.
-One can confirm that an instance is running by using the ``instance list`` command like so:
+You can confirm that an instance is running by using the ``instance list`` command:

 .. code::